-Learn how easy it is to make your own DIY Wooden Advent Calendar for Christmas with this simple tutorial.
-In fact, it’s so quick and easy that even the kids can help!
+Learn how easy it is to make your own DIY Wooden Countdown Advent Calendar for Christmas with this simple tutorial.
+In fact, it’s so quick and easy that even the kids can help make their own!

 - White paint

 - Wooden star

 - Small piece of faux garland (I cut a piece off a dollar store garland)

 You can get creative here with the paint color, vinyl numbers, type of faux garland, and any other holiday decor you’re just dying to use on your Christmas calendar!

 Step 1 – Paint the Wood

 Start with a large piece of wood.
 It can be any size but mine is approximately 16 inches by 24 inches.
 Long pieces of pine, cedar, or birch are solid wood choices for this project.
 But, any wood should work!
 You may even have some old pallets of wood you can repurpose.